OctCarp/SUSTech_CS203-DSAA_2022f_Works/Lab5_1122/D_1500/readme.md

 The third line of the input contains a string which has $n−1$ characters, each of them is either 'N', 'E', 'S', or 'W'.
 It is the track of the second robot from the starting point to the destination.

-It is guaranteed that the track won't have ambiguous cases like (1,1)-(2,1)-(1,1).
+It is guaranteed that the track won't contain the case that two successive steps have opposite directions,  ambiguous cases like (1,1)-(2,1)-(1,1).

 ## Output

-Print "YES" if it is possible for both robots to stay at the destination at the same time.
-Otherwise, print "NO".
+Print "`YES`" if it is possible for both robots to stay at the destination at the same time.
+Otherwise, print "`NO`".

 ## Sample Input